Updates Specific to 2023

 Standard paper sessions

-A standard paper session consists of a set of papers on a given topic to be presented in a 90-minute session.
+A standard paper session consists of a set of papers on a given topic to be presented in a 90-minute session (or 120-minute upon request).
 Each paper presentation is allotted 30 minutes on the program, including time for a brief introduction, 20 minutes for the presentation, and 5-10 minutes immediately following the presentation for questions and discussion.
 If you require more than 3 presentation slots this year, use the “short paper session” option, which provides more customized scheduling options.
 Panelists may request correction in the two weeks after the preliminary program is posted, but should abide by the revised schedule during the session.

 Successful virtual presentations require some preparation in advance of the meeting: